 A CSR Stakeholder Forum was established in June 2014 to drive the objectives of the first National Plan on CSR 2014-2016.
 Members of the forum will develop and implement a Work Programme for the Forum in support of the second National Plan on CSR 2017-2020.
 This Work Programme will be updated over time, as actions are delivered and new opportunities present themselves, to ensure the Plan remains relevant.
 The Work Programme will delivered through a series of specialised working groups which will be formed by the Forum.

-The CSR Stakeholder Forum and the department have developed online resources including an Online CSR Tool for SMEs, the www.csrhub.ie website, a quarterly email newsletter, and the Twitter account @CSRHubIrl.
+The CSR Stakeholder Forum and the department have developed online resources including the CSRHub.ie website, a quarterly email newsletter, and the Twitter account @CSRHubIrl.
 These bring together key CSR resources and help businesses in Ireland to learn more about sustainable and responsible business practices.

 CSRHub.ie provides information on sustainable business practices including monthly featured best practice case studies, links to useful organisations, and useful guidance tools and standards.